JaspreetKhela/ai-assisted-software-design-exercise/README.md

 2. **Single Responsibility Principle (SRP)**: The class follows the SRP by providing methods for generating usernames and passwords, and another method for interacting with the user to get input and display output.
 Each method focuses on a single task, promoting clear responsibilities and enhancing maintainability.
 3. **Parameterization**: The code allows users to specify the desired lengths of usernames and passwords via method parameters.
 This parameterization makes the code flexible and reusable, as it can generate different lengths of usernames and passwords based on input.
 4. **Loose Coupling**: The code doesn't have tight dependencies on external libraries or complex data structures.
 It uses standard Java libraries for input handling and random number generation, keeping dependencies minimal and allowing for easy integration into different environments.
 5. **Ease of Extension**: While the code provides a basic example of generating usernames and passwords, it can be extended with additional features or complexity requirements.
-For instance, you could introduce more advanced username generation techniques or password complexity rules.
+For instance, you could introduce more advanced username-generation techniques or password complexity rules.
 6. **Code Readability**: The methods and variables are named clearly and descriptively, which enhances code readability.
 Additionally, the comments and JavaDoc-style comments provide documentation that aids understanding.

 Overall, the `UsernamePasswordGenerator` class demonstrates good modularity by effectively separating concerns, adhering to the SRP, allowing parameterization, and promoting loose coupling.
 These characteristics make the code more maintainable, extendable, and comprehensible.
 However, depending on the intended use and requirements, more advanced modularity patterns or designs might be necessary for larger and more complex systems.